ONSdigital/SDG_11.2.1/README.md

     $ activate SDG_11.2.1

 Then you should see the environment name in brackets before the prompt, similar to:

     (SDG_11.2.1) $

+**Troubleshooting:** Activating the environment in the Powershell terminal does not work for Windows.
+Set the default terminal to Command Prompt and activate from here.

 Make sure you are using the correct Python interpreter by checking your Python path: